- City Government

 - A plan review comment sheet noting the deficiencies will be attached

-- The applicant will resubmit the corrected plans with the original comment sheet
+- The applicant should resubmit the corrected plans with the original comment sheet

-- The contractor shall have performed all pre-testing required by the installation standard used prior to requesting an inspection of the system.
+- The contractor shall have completed all pre-testing required by the installation standard used prior to requesting an inspection of the system.

 Fire Department Acceptance Test Check List

-- The issued permit must be on the job site at all times.
-At least one (1) set of plans shall be on the site at all times.
+- The issued permit and at least one set of plans must be on the job site at all times.

 - Notify all building occupants prior to the test of what they can expect.

-- May be charged a return inspection fee if the system does not perform satisfactorily.
+- May be charged a return inspection fee if the system performs unsatisfactorily.

 Business Fire Alarm Permit Application (for monitored fire alarms)